mmmarinho/icra2023_orbitalmanipulation/README.md

 ## TODO

 - Add the motion of the eye in the simulation.
-The real eye will naturally move according to the motion enacted by the moving RCM points of each instrument.
+The real eye will naturally move in reaction to the motion enacted by the moving RCM points of each instrument.